-The Master of Education degree is open to students in teacher education programs.
-This degree is offered in Administration and Supervision, Elementary Education, Health and Physical Education, Home Economics Education, Special Education, Music Education, and Curriculum and Instruction.
+The Master of Education degree is open to students in education programs.
+This degree is offered in Administration and Supervision, Elementary Education, Special Education, Music Education, and Curriculum and Instruction

 The special requirements for the Master of Education degree include successfully completing a course in research methodology and a two-part comprehensive examination: one covering the field of professional education, the other the student's field of concentration.
 The comprehensive examination is taken in the last semester of enrollment.